oeches/Unmixing-SSP/readme.txt

 The package required are given in the requirements.txt file.
 On UNIX systems, simply launch "python3 main.py" in the correct folder.

 The files come along with class and .npy files for the analysis of a real image.
+You cand find them in the data folder.
+Feel free to use these files as example :
+- spectraSynth_dict.npy for the spectral library file for a synthetic pixel
+- imageROIMoffet.npy for the image file for unmixing of a real image
+- spectraMoffetROI_dict.npy for the spectral library file associated with the given image file

 If you have any question on the code : olivier.eches@gmail.com